Firewalls provide multilayer SCTP security by validating

 RFC 6733, is an SCTP application (an upper-layer protocol) that

-and local environments.
-Diameter replaces other AAA protocols, such
+roaming and local environments.
+Diameter replaces other AAA protocols,

-as TACACS and RADIUS, to provide more advanced authentication capabilities.
+such as TACACS and RADIUS, to provide more advanced authentication

-have an IANA-assigned application ID.
-Each Diameter command and
+protocol and have an IANA-assigned application ID.
+Each Diameter

 Block, allow, or generate alerts about SS7 chunks to filter